For a full pdf copy of this service plan please email una.kane@rother.gov.uk.

 New Businesses

-Seventy-five new food businesses opened in Rother in 2021 – 22.
+Ninety-four new food businesses opened in Rother in 2024-5 and another thirty-one changed hands.
 Each of these businesses was given advice and guidance on both food hygiene and safety matters.

 Sampling